musa-611-spring-2022/musa-611-spring-2022-week2/review.md

 7
 ```

 Note that the set of all expressions is a subset of the set of all statements.
+You can read more about the different categories of statements and expressions in the article [JavaScript Expressions and Statements](https://medium.com/launch-school/javascript-expressions-and-statements-4d32ac9c0e74).

 ### Variables
 ```js